contrast-zone/t-rewriter.js/draft/systemath.md

 In the [introduction] section, we made some motivating promises about this exposure.
 In the [theoretical background] section, we started from a few very simple examples, complicating them mildly further down the documentation, aiming to reach a solid ground for presenting more complicated and meaningful ones.
 In the [examples] section, we finally took a glimpse on metacompiling, expression synthesis, and automated theorem proving as representative examples of using *systemath*, hopingly approaching promises from the start.

 In this document, we presented a relatively simple computational technology based on a selection of existing simple, but intriguing foundations of knowledge about knowledge.
-Presented metalanguage uses graph rewriting methods to rewrite input knowledge excerpts to output knowledge excerpts.
-As graph rewriting may stand for a very broad range of activities, there are very few restrictions on what *systemath* can actually do, as long as it is related to data computation.
+Presented metalanguage uses graph rewriting and logical inference methods to rewrite input knowledge excerpts to output knowledge excerpts.
+As graph rewriting and logical inference may stand for a very broad range of activities, there are very few restrictions on what *systemath* can actually do, as long as it is related to data computation.

 ## 6. glossary
 [algebraic data type](https://en.wikipedia.org/wiki/Algebraic_data_type)